-Figure 6 Graphs of (a) Normalised Power Output and (b) Normalised Power Density against Radial Scaling.
+Figure 5 Graphs of (a) Normalised Power Output and (b) Normalised Power Density against Radial Scaling.

-The plots above provide the normalised turbine’s power output and power density profiles under the scaling equation’s effects.
+The plots in Figure 5 provide the normalised turbine’s power output and power density profiles under the scaling equation’s effects.
 By setting the inner radius to a fixed value (22 mm) and RPM to 2000, I then proceeded on with the above scaling analysis via looping over an array of rscale and k exponent.
 The results above do not just compare the turbine output performance, but also its density performance which can be associated with manufacturing cost.
 With these considered, the design choice selected in previous sections can still be justified as the most fitting and optimal point for this investigation.

 Torque Analysis